New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Classification of the infinitesimal automorphism algebras

 \section{Classification of the infinitesimal automorphism algebras}

-In this section, we provide a complete classification of the infinitesimal automorphism algebras $\hol(M,z)$ of all ({smooth}) hypersurfaces given by \eqref{main formula}, which through Lemma \ref{moving points to origin} (below) is reduced to the classification of such algebras at the origin for hypersurfaces given by \eqref{main formula} passing through the origin.
+In this section, we provide a complete classification of the infinitesimal automorphism algebras $\hol(M,0)$ of all ({smooth}) hypersurfaces given by \eqref{main formula}, which through Lemma \ref{moving points to origin} (below) is reduced to the classification of such algebras at the origin for hypersurfaces given by \eqref{main formula} passing through the origin.
 These results include, in particular, the holomorphic classification of all the locally homogeneous hypersurfaces in \eqref{main formula}.
+We shall remind that, even in case $f$ is smooth, the Levi extension of CR functions from $M$ to its full neighborhood in $\CC{n+1}$ implies the analyticity of the infinitesimal automorphism algebra, i.e. every infinitesimal CR automorphism is the real part of an element of $\hol(M,0)$.

 It turns out that in the non-homogeneous case the desired algebra $\hol(M,0)$ is a subalgebra in the model algebra $\g$, while in the homogeneous case one has to add to an (actually fixed) subalgebra in $\g$ a one-dimensional subalgebra.
 Our immediate goal is identifying such a one-dimensional subalgebra.
 As a bi-product, we shall obtain the holomorphic classification of the homogeneous hypersurfaces in \eqref{main formula}.